2ztech/docker-engine-portainer-ce/README.md

 # docker-engine-portainer-ce
-installing docker engine and portainer ce
+installing docker engine and portainer ce for Debian OS

 run with the following command